wyzjack/wyzjack.github.io/_pages/about.md

 ---
 I am a third-year Ph.D. candidate in Computer Engineering at [Northeastern Unversity](https://www.northeastern.edu/) (NEU).
 I am supervised by Prof. [Yun Raymond Fu](http://www1.ece.neu.edu/~yunfu/) and I am a member of [SmileLab](https://web.northeastern.edu/smilelab/).
 My research mainly focuses on anomaly detection in machine learning and deep learning.

-**I am actively looking for 2023 summer research internship opportunities on machine learning and deep learning.
-Please feel free to contact me if you are interested.**

 Contact
 =====